Jennifer Wilber is a life-long animal lover. She currently has two black cats and has had many dogs and small pets throughout her life.

 Polka Dot Plant

-Polka dot plants are a pet-safe houseplant with beautiful and unique pink and green foliage featuring a characteristic polka dot pattern.
+Polka dot plants are beautifully unique, pet-safe houseplants with pink and green foliage featuring a characteristic polka dot pattern.
 It should be noted however that, even though this plant is non-toxic, it may trigger mild digestive upset in particularly sensitive pets if ingested in very large quantities.

 Venus flytraps are very unique meat-eating houseplants.
 Though these carnivorous plants can be quite dangerous to flies and other flying insects, they are perfectly harmless to cats and dogs.
 These plants do require a bit more specialized care than many other houseplants.
 They need distilled water to survive, as the minerals in regular tap water will eventually kill them (I use water drained from my central air system).
 They also require lots of bright light.